broadinstitute/warp/website/docs/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

 6. The MIN_DP has been removed

-7. Unblocked GVCFs have the following cost/scale improvements:
+7. Reblocked GVCFs have the following cost/scale improvements:
     * A reduced storage footprint compared with HaplotypeCaller GVCF output.
     * Fewer VariantContexts (i.e. lines) per VCF which speeds up GenomicsDB/Hail import.
     * Fewer alternate alleles which reduce memory requirements for merging.